pftanavit/OTJ-SIT/Extras/meeting-notes.md

 - `Desired State`: Create a Git repository that is structured with all the requirements and directories.

 - `Declarative Manifests`: Complete the folder with Kubernetes YAML files or Helm chart.
-For example, including Cilium as the network layer.

 **4. Automation Bridge**.
-With GitOps, link the cluster to the Git repository.
+With GitOps, link the new cluster to the Git repository via existing Argo CD instance.

-- `Argo CD`: With command `kubectl apply`, install the Argo CD directly into the new `RKE2` cluster.
+- `Argo CD`: Register the new RKE2 cluster with the existing central Argo CD server (e.g., using the `argocd cluster add` command or applying a declarative Secret) so it has permission to manage the remote nodes.

-- `Connection`: Provide Argo CD with the URL to the Git Repository to tell it where to look at.
+- `Connection`: On the central Argo CD server, create an Application resource.
+Point the source URL to your Git Repository and set the destination network to your newly registered RKE2 cluster. (e.g., `argocd repo add git@github.com:your-org/your-repo.git --ssh-private-key-path ~/.ssh/id_rsa`)

-- `Reconciliation Loop`: Argo CD compares the Desired State from the Git repo against the Actual State that is running in the cluster.
+- `Reconciliation Loop`: The central Argo CD instance compares the Desired State from the Git repo against the Actual State that is running in the remote cluster.

-- `CD`: With Continuous Delivery, Argo CD continuously watches the Git repository for changes and builds the resources inside the cluster.
+- `CD`: With Continuous Delivery, Argo CD continuously watches the Git repository for changes and reaches across the network to build resources inside the remote cluster.
 If a new commit is pushed, Argo CD automatically updates the cluster to match.